balena-io-modules/rendition/README.md

 Some components in the [storybook](https://resin-io-modules.github.io/rendition) are marked with a `[beta]` label.
-These components are experimental and still under development.
+These components are experimental and still under development, as such their API may change without notice.
 They should not be used in a production application.
 If you would like to try them out they can be loaded using `require('rendition/dist/unstable')`.